tinymce/tinymce-docs/_includes/integrations/react-tech-ref.md

 #### Configuring editor settings

-These properties are read when the editor is initialized.
+These props are read when the editor is initialized.
 Changes after the editor has launched are ignored.
 <dl>
 <dt><a href="#init"><code>init</code></a></dt>
 <dd>Additional options passed to {{site.productname}} when it is initialized.</dd>